-Extended skills exceeding a 1⁄2 twist but not exceeding 1 twist must land in a two leg stunt.
-Example: A full up (1 twist) to an immediate extended liberty is not allowed, but a full up (1 twist) to an extension is allowed.
+Extended skills exceeding a 1⁄2 twist but not exceeding 1 twist must land in a two leg stunt, platform position or liberty (body position variations are not allowed).

+Example: A full up (1 twist) to an immediate extended heel stretch is not allowed, but a full up (1 twist) to an extension is allowed.